-End of life care is delivered by an array of professional and highly-skilled providers.
-These people may work in the healthcare industry, various communities agencies, or human services.
-At Cardinal Hospice in Saginaw, Michigan, we partner only with providers who we know will offer your loved one unparalleled experience.
+End of life care is delivered by an array of professional and highly skilled providers.
+These people may work in the healthcare industry, various community agencies, or human services.
+At Cardinal Hospice in Saginaw, Michigan, we partner only with providers who we know will offer your loved one an unparalleled experience.

 A dedicated team will be built specifically for your loved one, in order to improve their quality of life for however much time remains.

 How can chronic care or end of life care help a patient?

 End of life care focuses on the improvement of the quality of life of patients through helping them manage their symptoms and by providing them spiritual, practical, and emotional support.